Video Game Addiction Help: Starting the Conversation with Your Child

 In talking to your child about Summerland Camps, we recommend taking a positive approach.
 Our purpose at Summerland Camps is not to lecture a child about making changes, but instead to motivate and inspire them to find their life calling.
 We also teach them the same self-regulation skills taught to Olympic and professional athletes to change behaviors in order to reach a very specific goal.

 Your child should be excited about attending Summerland Camps.
-We are an exciting and fun adventure based camp where campers also learn how to set goals and take charge of their life.
+We are an exciting and fun adventure-based camp where campers also learn how to set goals and take charge of their life.
 Attending Summerland Camps is not a punishment- it’s a privilege.
-It’s also a first option before more severe (and more expensive) options should be tried.
+It’s also the first option before more severe (and more expensive) options should be tried.

 Stay the Course

 It’s also important to follow through with treatment once you mention it to your child.
 If you mention the possibility of treatment then back off, it sends a message that the behaviors are not severe enough to warrant an immediate change.

 Sometimes parents call Summerland Camps and schedule their child for a session, then later cancel because “They turned over a new leaf and we want to give our child a second chance.”
 This sends the wrong message to the child.